The square of a Hamilton cycle in randomly perturbed graphs: Proof overview

 In the first step, we would like to embed copies $F_i$ of $P_k^2$ into $B$ and vertices $v_i$ into $A$, following the decomposition described above.
-However, this is only possible if $|B|=k|A|$ and, therefore, we first embed squares of short paths of different lengths to ensure this parity condition in the remainder.
+However, this is only possible if $|B|=k|A|$ and, therefore, we first embed squares of short paths of different lengths to ensure this divisibility condition in the remainder.
 We find a family $\cF_1$ of copies of squares of paths with end-tuples in $B$, such that after removing the vertices $V_1 = \bigcup_{F \in \cF_1}V(F)$ , we are left with two sets $A_1=A \setminus V_1$ and $B_1=B \setminus V_1$ with $|B_1| = k(|A_1| - |\cF_1|)$.
-Note that we require $|B_1|=k(|A_1|-|\cF_1|)$ insted of $|B_1|=k|A_1|$, because each square path in $\cF_1$ still needs to be connected into the final square of a Hamilton cycle, and for each of these connections we shall use one vertex in $A_1$.
+Note that we construct the family $\cF_1$ in such a way that we have $|B_1|=k(|A_1|-|\cF_1|)$ rather than $|B_1|=k|A_1|$, because each square path in $\cF_1$ still needs to be connected into the final square of a Hamilton cycle, and for each of these connections we shall use one vertex in $A_1$.
 The precise way we find $\cF_1$ depends on the sizes of $A$ and $B$, but in all cases we will ensure that the vertices in the end-tuples of each $F \in \cF_1$ are neighbours of all but few vertices of $A$.
 When $|B| > \tfrac {k}{k+1} n$, the family $\cF_1$ consists of copies of $P_{k+1}^2$ inside of $B$.
 Its existence is guaranteed by Lemma~\ref{lem:sublinear_square_paths} using the minimum degree of $G[B]$.
 When $|B| \le \tfrac {k}{k+1} n$, the family $\cF_1$ consists of copies of $P_{2k+3}^2$ with all vertices in $B$, except the $(k+1)$-st and $(k+3)$-rd, that belong to $A$.

 Our second step is to cover the vertices in $A_1$ and $B_1$ that do not have a high degree to the other part.
 For this we will find another family $\cF_2$ of copies of squares of paths with end-tuples in $B$.
 For any vertex $v$ in $A_1$ with small degree into $B_1$, we find a copy of $P_{2k+1}^2$ with $v$ being the $(k+1)$-st vertex and all the remaining vertices belonging to~$B_1$.
 Similarly, for any vertex $v$ in $B_1$ with small degree into $A_1$, we find a copy of $P_{3k+2}^2$ consisting of three copies of $P_k^2$ in $B$ connected by edges and two vertices from $A_1$, where $v$ is in the middle copy of $P_k^2$.
 We need that $v$ is in the middle copy, because then we can again ensure that the end-tuples of each $F \in \cF_2$ see all but few vertices of $A$.
 Moreover, with $V_2 = \bigcup_{F \in \cF_2}V(F)$ and $A_2=A_1 \setminus V_2$ and $B_2=B_1 \setminus V_2$, we have $|B_2| = k (|A_2| -|\cF_1| - |\cF_2|)$.